Pet Urine Stain Removal from Floors

 If you have just a small area to deodorize, you can cut this recipe into fourths to clean the urine stain.

-The Chemical Reaction is over quickly, remove it completely from the carpet within 5 or 10 minutes.
-Let dry naturally, then vacuum to resore the nap.
-The carpet fibers may be a little stiff from the cleaning solution, but they'll soften up after vacuuming.
+Let dry naturally, then vacuum to restore the nap of the carpet.
+The carpet fibers may be a little stiff from the cleaning solution, but they’ll soften up after vacuuming.

-- 1 quart of 3% hydrogen peroxide (from drug store)
+- 1 quart of 3 percent hydrogen peroxide

 - 1/4 cup of baking soda (sodium bicarbonate)

 I’ve broken the recipe into fourths below just to be nice.